 Mini Molten Chocolate Cakes with Mocha Sauce

-Some molten-cake recipes call for simply underbaking the batter so the middles stay lava-like, but mini cakes get done so quickly it's best to give them a filling that won't set up.
+Some molten cake recipes call for simply underbaking the batter so the middles stay lava-like, but mini cakes get done so quickly it's best to give them a filling that won't set up.
 These rich, mocha-flavored morsels are guaranteed to stay moist and gooey, owing to a simple mocha ganache in the middle.
-Serve the cakes with a scoop of low-fat coffee ice cream and garnish with a chocolate-covered espresso bean, if desired.
-Recipe by Nancy Baggett for EatingWell.
+Serve the cakes with a scoop of low-fat coffee ice cream and garnish with a chocolate-covered espresso bean, or drizzle it with caramel sauce.

 Coconut-Dark Chocolate Truffles